 Over 120 hurt in Bahrain clashes, dialogue sought

-MANAMA (Reuters) - More than 120 protesters have been wounded in clashes with police in Bahrain this week, activists said on Wednesday, and a Shi'ite politician said contacts to resolve the Sunni-ruled Gulf monarchy's year-long crisis had begun.
+MANAMA (Reuters) - More than 120 protesters have been wounded in clashes with police in Bahrain this week, activists said on Wednesday, and a top opposition figure said the government had put out feelers about talks to resolve the Gulf island's year-long crisis.

-Activists using the name "February 14 Youth Coalition" called for more demonstrations a day after protests to mark the first anniversary of a violently suppressed pro-democracy uprising.
+Activists using the name "February 14 Youth Coalition" called for more demonstrations a day after protests to mark the first anniversary of a violently suppressed pro-democracy uprising with Sunni-Shi'ite sectarian overtones.

-The medic said some casualties had been hit by birdshot pellets, which Bahraini police deny using.
+The medic said some casualties had been hit by birdshot, which Bahraini police deny using.

-Most of the wounded are treated in village homes or private health clinics because majority Shi'ite protesters fear they will be arrested if they go to government hospitals.
+Most of the wounded are treated in village homes or private health clinics because protesters from the Shi'ite majority fear they will be arrested if they go to hospitals run by the government, which is appointed by the Sunni monarchy.

-Ahmed, 20, said he had been struck by birdshot on Tuesday during clashes with police in one of several Shi'ite districts that ring Pearl Roundabout, the hub of last year's unrest and now a zone sealed by barbed wire and a National Guard camp.
+A protester called Ahmed, 20, said he had been struck by birdshot on Tuesday during clashes with police in one of several Shi'ite districts that ring Pearl Roundabout, the hub of last year's unrest, now home to a National Guard camp and sealed off with barbed wire.

 "I threw a rock and then one of them (police) stood and shot straight at me.
 One of the pellets just missed my head," he said, sitting on a mattress on the ground in visible pain.